aittiphon123/lineage2/README.md

 This software is provided "as is" without warranty of any kind.

 **About the L2jMobius Code:**
-- The L2jMobius emulator code is created through legal reverse engineering methods
+- The L2jMobius emulator code is created through legal reverse engineering methods.
-- We believe the code itself is legal based on established precedent and statutory protections
+- We believe the code itself is legal based on established precedent and statutory protections.
-- We distribute only original code, never copyrighted game assets
+- We distribute only original code, never copyrighted game assets.

 **About Using This Software:**
 Users are responsible for ensuring their use complies with applicable laws in their jurisdiction.

 **Important distinctions:**
-- **Creating emulator code** (what L2jMobius does) is protected by reverse engineering laws
+- **Creating emulator code** (what L2jMobius does) is protected by reverse engineering laws.
-- **Operating game servers** (what a user can do) may violate Terms of Service and raise different legal issues
+- **Operating game servers** (what a user can do) may violate Terms of Service and raise different legal issues.
-- **Commercial server operation** is particularly legally complex and not encouraged by this project
+- **Commercial server operation** is particularly legally complex and not encouraged by this project.

 **The developers and contributors:**
-- Make no guarantees about legality in all jurisdictions
+- Make no guarantees about legality in all jurisdictions.
-- Are not responsible for how third parties use this software
+- Are not responsible for how third parties use this software.
-- Disclaim all liability for legal consequences of server operation
+- Disclaim all liability for legal consequences of server operation.
-- Do not encourage commercial server operation
+- Do not encourage commercial server operation.
-- Recommend this software for educational, research and preservation purposes
+- Recommend this software for educational, research and preservation purposes.
-- Strongly recommend consulting qualified legal counsel before operating any public servers
+- Strongly recommend consulting qualified legal counsel before operating any public servers.

 **If you operate servers:**
-- Understand you may be violating game Terms of Service (contract issue)
+- Understand you may be violating game Terms of Service (contract issue).
-- Terms of Service violations can result in account bans
+- Terms of Service violations can result in account bans.
-- Commercial operation may face additional legal scrutiny
+- Commercial operation may face additional legal scrutiny.
-- You accept all legal risks and responsibilities
+- You accept all legal risks and responsibilities.
-- Consult an attorney in your jurisdiction
+- Consult an attorney in your jurisdiction.

 Laws vary by country and state. **When in doubt, consult a qualified attorney in your jurisdiction.**